reflection in woman's glasses

 What happens after a vitrectomy?

-Ask your eye doctor about what you should expect after your surgery.
+Ask your eye care provider about what you should expect after your surgery.
 In most cases, you will be able to go home the same day.
 Plan to have someone drive you home after the procedure.

-Be sure to follow your eye doctor’s instructions about eye care.
+Be sure to follow your provider’s instructions about eye care.
 You may need to take eye drops with antibiotics to help prevent infection.
-Your eye may be a little sore after the procedure, but you should be able to take over-the-counter pain relievers.
+Your eye may be a little sore after the procedure.
+But you should be able to take over-the-counter pain relievers.
 You may need to wear an eye patch for a day or so.

-If you had a gas bubble placed in your eye during your vitrectomy, you will need to follow specific instructions about positioning after the surgery.
-To avoid complications, you will also need to avoid air travel for a period after the procedure.
-Ask your eye doctor when it will be safe for you to fly again.
+If you had a gas bubble placed in your eye during your vitrectomy, you will need to follow specific directions about positioning after the surgery.
+To prevent complications, you will also need to not do any air travel or travel to high altitudes until the bubble is gone.
+Ask your eye care provider when it will be safe for you to fly or travel to high altitudes again.

-You will need close follow-up with your eye doctor to see whether the procedure was effective.
+You will need close follow-up with your eye care provider to see if the procedure was effective.
 You may have a scheduled appointment the day after the procedure.
-Be sure to tell your eye doctor right away if you have decreasing vision or increasing pain or swelling around your eye.
-If silicone oil is injected into your eye during surgery, you may eventually need additional surgery to remove it from your eye.
+Be sure to tell your eye care provider right away if you have decreasing vision, increasing pain, or swelling around your eye.
+If silicone oil is injected into your eye during surgery, you may need another surgery a few months later to remove it from your eye.

-Your vision may not be completely normal after your vitrectomy, especially if your condition caused permanent damage to your retina.
-Ask your eye doctor about how much improvement you can expect.
+Your vision may not be completely normal after your vitrectomy.
+This is even more likely if your condition caused lifelong (permanent) damage to your retina.
+Ask your eye care provider about how much improvement you can expect.

 Next steps